Dida knew how to pick the right vegetables for dinner.

 More than anything the boys will ever learn.

-She is quaking in fear
+She is quaking in fear.

-and he is leaning against the moment
+He is leaning against the moment

 That will shape her destiny.